-The subsidisation of the German hard coal industry is subject to approval by the EU and has been reviewed and approved by the EU Commission.
-The German Federal Office of Economics and Export Control (in cooperation with auditors) also monitors how these financial subsidies are being used on an annual basis.
+The subsidisation of the German hard coal industry is subject to approval by the EU on the basis of the European law on state aid and has been reviewed and approved by the EU Commission.
+The German Federal Office of Economics and Export Control (in cooperation with auditors) also monitors how these financial subsidies are being used on an annual basis and finally determines the aid.